 - Personal objectives: Resources used to support the personal goals of each employee.
 This includes offering the opportunity for education or career development as well as maintaining employee satisfaction.

 Human resource management functions

 Almost all areas of HRM have sophisticated software that automates varying degrees of many HR processes.
-For example, job candidate recruiting has seen enormous growth in the number of software platforms and systems that help both employers and job seekers to electronically match organizations and candidates with each other and then help manage the interviewing and hiring processes.
+For example, job candidate recruiting has seen enormous growth in the number of software platforms and systems that help both employers and job seekers to electronically match organizations and candidates with each other and then help manage the interviewing, hiring and employment processes.